Show the code

 Definition 1 (Descent direction) At the current iterate \bm x_k, the direction \bm d_k is called a descent direction if \nabla f(\bm x_k)^\top \bm d_k < 0, that is, the directional derivative is negative along the direction \bm d_k.

 The product above is an inner product of the two vectors \bm d_k and \nabla f(\mathbf x_k).
 Recall that it is defined as \nabla f(\bm x_k)^\top \bm d_k = \|\nabla f(\bm x_k)\| \|\bm d_k\| \cos \theta, where \theta is the angle between the gradient and the search direction.
 This condition has a nice geometric interpretation in a contour plot for an optimization in \mathbb R^2.
 Consider the line tangent to the function countour at \bm x_k.
-A descent direction must be in the other half-plane generated by the tangent line than into which the gradient \nabla f(\bm x_k) points.
+A descent direction must be in the other half-plane generated by the tangent line than the one into which the gradient \nabla f(\bm x_k) points.

 Beware that it is only guaranteed that the cost function is reduced if the length of the step is sufficently small.
 For longer steps the higher-order terms in the Taylor’s series approximation of the cost function can dominate.